In fact, content marketing is the reigning king.

 - People reprint the content of others from article directories

 - So on and so on

-But, again, is all content the same?
+But, is all content the same?
 Is all content acceptable?

 In other words, whether it’s your own content or you’re accepting a guest post, if the article is NOT useful and quality content, if it’s poorly written, if it’s linking back to a spam site, should you use it?

 For example: Maybe you agreed to be a hosting site for a service that provides virtual book tours.
-The content provided by the service’s authors is poorly written and is primarily promotional.
+The content their authors provide for the posts is very poorly written and is primarily promotional.
 Is it okay to use?

 The simple answer is to these questions is NO.

 In case you’re wondering what constitutes fluff or ‘poor quality’ content, you need to determine if your content is valuable.